 Dark Mode A new Dark Mode option gives the entire iPadOS experience a beautiful dark color scheme that’s perfect for low-light environments.
 Quickly turn on Dark Mode from Control Center, or set it to automatically turn on at night.
 When Dark Mode is turned on, the light from your device won’t disturb the people around you.
-See Adjust the iPad screen brightness and color.
+See Adjust the screen brightness and color on iPad.

 Slide Over and Split View Keep multiple apps at the ready in Slide Over and quickly access your favorites with just a swipe.
 Open multiple windows from the same app in Split View—perfect for working on two documents side by side.
-See Open an app in Slide Over and Open two items in Split View.
+See Open an app in Slide Over on iPad and Open two items in Split View on iPad.

 Tool palette and Markup Use a new set of tools in a redesigned palette that you can move to either side of the screen.
 Capture a screenshot of an entire webpage, document, or email, and mark it up.
 See Draw in apps with Markup.